benwilcock/local-ai-playground/README.md

 Repo for storing my work on Local AI solutions

+## UPDATE: 2023-07-04

+Updated to the latest version of LocalAI and added the parts necessary to enable automatic download of models from HuggingFace and the Model Gallery.

 ## My Notes.

 This project relies heavily on Docker and Docker Compose.
 It's best to have at least 16GB of RAM and a Intel 11 Gen CPU (or better).
 No GPU is required.